-- 3.59 Safety reviews that underpin the licensing process for a nuclear installation should be performed on a periodic basis or when requested by the regulatory body for any of the following reasons: - (a) If there are substantial developments in safety standards, regulations and guides, practices, and analytical methods, or significant lessons learned from operating experience. - (b) To determine the effects of ageing at the installation. - (c) In case of major evidence of changes in external hazards or other site characteristics. - (d) In case of major modifications to the installation or activity or if improvements and modifications to the installation are necessary to maintain safety. - (e) To complement routine safety assessments, which are usually limited in scope and quite specific compared with safety reviews, which offer a wider assessment of safety at the nuclear installation. - (f) If features of the installation have a limited lifetime. - (g) If a nuclear installation is put into service after a prolonged period of time after testing. - (h) To address cumulative effects of modifications and ageing at the installation, including aspects related to staffing, competence and management structures. - (i) To address requests for extension of the operating licence.
-Safety reviews are a key regulatory instrument that provide reassurance that there continues to be a valid licensing basis, with respect to plant ageing and modifications implemented or needed in the light of current safety standards. - (j) To address frequent failures of SSCs. - 3.60 Safety reviews, whether they are periodic, requested by the regulatory body or initiated by the licensee, should be updated routinely to take account of all risks and hazards, and should be considered as 'living' from one review to another.
+3.603.59 Safety reviews that underpin the licensing process for a nuclear installation should be performed on a periodic basis or when requested by the regulatory body for any of the following reasons:

+- (a) If there are substantial developments in safety standards, regulations and guides, practices, and analytical methods, or significant lessons learned from operating experience. - (b) To determine the effects of ageing at the installation. - (c) In case of major evidence of changes in external hazards or other site characteristics. - (d) When a substantial part of the installation, such as a reactor, is replaced. - (d) In case of major modifications to the installation or activity or if improvements and modifications to the installation are necessary to maintain safety. - (e) To complement routine safety assessments, which are usually limited in scope and quite specific compared with safety reviews, which offer a wider assessment of safety at the nuclear installation. - (f) If improvements and modifications to the installation are necessary to maintain safety. - $\frac{g}{g}$ (f) If features of the installation have a limited lifetime. - $\frac{h}{g}$ when If a nuclear installation that is put into service after a prolonged period of time after testing. - (i)(h) To address cumulative effects of modifications and ageing at the installation, including aspects related to staffing, competence and management structures. - (j)(i) To address requests for extension of the operating licence.
+Safety reviews are a key regulatory instrument that provide reassurance that there continues to be a valid licensing basis, with respect to plant ageing and modifications implemented or needed in the light of current safety standards. - (k)(j) To address frequent failures of SSCs. - 3.613.60 Safety reviews, whether they are periodic, requested by the regulatory body or initiated by the licensee, should be updated routinely to take account of all risks and hazards, and should be considered as 'living' from one review to another.
 The regulatory body should ensure that safety reviews also cover aspects that might expose workers, the public or the environment to radiation risks.
-In safety reviews, the regulatory body should also take into account: - (a) The nature and magnitude of the potential hazards associated with the nuclear installation and its activities; - (b) Operating experience; - (c) Significant changes to safety or regulatory standards, criteria or objectives; - (d) Technical developments and new safety related information from relevant sources; - (e) Outcomes of the ageing management programme established by the licensee; - (f) Proposed future operation timescale. - 3.61 A detailed review of SSCs should be performed to demonstrate that the nuclear installation remains in compliance with the updated design basis and can continue to meet the conditions of the operating licence.
-The regulatory body should review and assess and, where appropriate, inspect the results of this review, to verify that the licensee has performed it in an adequate and comprehensive manner. - 3.62 Where the performance of periodic safety reviews is provided for in the licensing process, the regulatory body: - (a) Should develop requirements and guidance for the safety review process, including on the scope of the review (e.g. safety, radiation protection, emergency planning, environmental impact, time intervals, agreement on the implementation plan). - (b) Should divide the periodic safety review into a number of tasks or 'safety factors' and should establish clear regulatory requirements for these tasks or factors.
+In safety reviews, the regulatory body should also take into account: - 3.62 The regulatory body should ensure that such safety reviews also cover aspects which might expose workers, the public or the environment to radiation risks. - 3.63 In safety reviews, account should be taken by the regulatory body of: - (a) The nature and magnitude of the potential hazards associated with the nuclear installation and its activities; - (b) Operating experience; - (c) Significant changes to safety or regulatory standards, criteria or objectives;